Our Roots Chicago | Home

 Purpose

-With historic investments coming in 2022, Chicago is ready to strengthen partnerships and programs across the city to expand access to green space, reduce carbon emissions, and connect residents to meaningful resources and services.
+Through historic investments and strong citywide partnerships, Chicago is working to expand access to green space, reduce carbon emissions, and connect residents to meaningful resources and services.

-One of the ways we are carrying out our Climate Action Plan here in Chicago is through Our Roots Chicago project.
-Our goal is to expand the tree canopy in Chicago through an equitable approach to every neighborhood in Chicago leaving no neighborhood behind.
+One of the ways we are carrying out our Climate Action Plan here in Chicago is through the Our Roots Chicago project.
+Our goal is to expand the tree canopy in Chicago through an equitable approach to every neighborhood in Chicago, leaving no neighborhood behind.

 Our goal is to plant 75,000 new trees in the city of Chicago, and we want you to be a part of it so we can create a sustainable tomorrow by making an impact today.